 Adding legal requirements within IA is an important and a powerful tool for change.
 However, we must guard against a checklist approach to IA (McCreary & Milligan, 2014).
-To truly honour Indigenous laws, relationships, and knowledges in IA, there must be an emphasis on listening, un-learning and learning from one another.
+To truly honour Indigenous laws, relationships and knowledges in IA, must emphasize listening, un-learning and learning from one another.
 Importantly, we must advocate for and support parallel Indigenous legal and decision-making processes.